 NATIONAL GOLF LOVER’S DAY

+While celebrating the day, you might notice it is sometimes also referred to as National Golf Day.
 Since 1952, the PGA has held a charity event each year for National Golf Day, which is held on different days each year.

 - Golf became firmly established in the late 19th century.

-- 1894 – Delegates from the; Newport Country Club, Saint Andrew’s Golf Club, Yonkers, New York, The Country Club, Chicago Golf Club, and Shinnecock Hills Golf Club met in New York City to form what became the United States Golf Association (USGA)
+- 1894 – Delegates from the Newport Country Club, Saint Andrew’s Golf Club, Yonkers, New York, The Country Club, Chicago Golf Club, and Shinnecock Hills Golf Club met in New York City to form what became the United States Golf Association (USGA)

 - 1910 – There were 267 Clubs affiliated to the USGA.

 - 1922 – Walter Hagen became the first native-born American to win the British Open Championship,

 - 1932 – There were more than 1,100 Clubs affiliated to the USGA.